akhapangee/bacs-transactions-splitter/README.md

 2000001122334401720000077776666000000000000011ALLOKAY   00000001WAGES  00000000001JOHN   00000000008

 # Scope of project:
-1. Read a bacs file from a path
+1. Read sample file from a path
 2. If I want to split these 8 transactions into 2 transactions in each chunk such that it will produce following output in loop as follows:<br />
 split1 = first two transactions (2) <br />
 parent1 = remaining 6 transactions (6) <br />